partic2/PxpRpc/c/readme.md

-See alse pxprpc_tbox/make-config.mk, which contains a build target for test.
+See also pxprpc_tbox/make-config.mk, which contains a build example.

 You may need set `$(TBOX_CFLAGS)` and `$(TBOX_LDFLAGS)` variable if use pxprpc_tbox backend.